What is the structure of the online sessions?

 - Priority is given to students who are likely to have an impact on the field of human rights for people with psychosocial disabilities and law/policy in their respective countries.

-How will the Diploma help my career?
+How will this Diploma Programme help my career?

 It is expected that the Diploma will equip the students to undertake advocacy work in this area and provide them with the knowledge and skills to actively support countries to draft and amend mental health laws in line with the CRPD and other standards.
 Check our Testimonials page to get a better idea of how you could use the knowledge gained during the Diploma in your career and work

-How much does the Diploma programme cost?
+How much does the Diploma Programme cost?

 Tuition fee for international students: USD 5933 + 18% tax (GST) = USD 7000.